bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-content-in-the-cms.rst

 of a static link leads to some other HTML page independent of the process.

-Links can be rendered in many different forms, e.g. both the "classical" hyperlink as well as the display of a form with a submit button are considered to be special forms of links.
+Links can be rendered in many different forms, e.g. both the "classic" hyperlink as well as the display of a form with a submit button are considered to be special forms of links.